 - Promotion of successful early development

-Administration for Children and Families, Office of Planning, Research and Evaluation: Multi-Site Implementation Evaluation of Tribal Home Visiting (MUSE) (2016-2021, Principal Investigator): This study engages in a collaborative, community-based approach to design and conduct a multi-site evaluation of implementation quality and program outcomes in American Indian and Alaska Native Maternal, Infant and Early Childhood Home Visiting programs and to disseminate findings.
+- Multi-Site Implementation Evaluation of Tribal Home Visiting (MUSE) Administration for Children and Families, Office of Planning, Research and Evaluation (HHSP2337004T; Whitesell, PI; 2016-2022).
+This study engages in a collaborative, community-based approach to design and conduct a multi-site evaluation of implementation quality and program outcomes in American Indian and Alaska Native Maternal, Infant and Early Childhood Home Visiting programs and to disseminate findings.
 This is a partnership with James Bell Associates, with a subcontract to the University of Colorado.

-Administration for Children and Families, Office of Planning, Research and Evaluation: Tribal Early Childhood Research Center (2016-2020, Co-Principal Investigator): This project continues and extends the work of the Tribal Early Childhood Research Center, formed in 2011 with earlier funding from ACF, to consult with early childhood programs in American Indian and Alaska Native communities, build Communities of Learning to conduct research and measure development, train the next generation of researchers to work effectively with early childhood programs in AIAN communities, provide forums for tribal voices in research and disseminate this work broadly.
+- Tribal Early Childhood Research Center Administration for Children and Families, Office of Planning, Research and Evaluation (90PH0027; Sarche, PI; 2016-2020; Role: Co-Investigator).
+This project continues and extends the work of the Tribal Early Childhood Research Center, formed in 2011 with earlier funding from ACF, to consult with early childhood programs in American Indian and Alaska Native communities, build Communities of Learning to conduct research and measure development, train the next generation of researchers to work effectively with early childhood programs in AIAN communities, provide forums for tribal voices in research and disseminate this work broadly.

 - Latent Variable Methods (CBHS 7010/BIOS 6628)

 - Advanced Seminar in Community & Behavioral Health (CBHS 7670); Co-Instructor